 In the Spring Term, you'll complete one further option module and your two skills training modules.

-Latin (beginner or intermediate) (10 credits) will give you a sound grasp of Latin grammar and vocabulary, and will help you to read and translate texts of varying difficulty.
 We assume that most students will have little or no prior knowledge of Latin and the teaching programme caters fully to the needs of complete beginners as well as those with some acquaintance with the subject.

 You'll choose two taught option modules (20 credits each).